Medieval medicine of Western Europe: Hospital system

 But I must not conclude my work by omitting what he did for the poor outside the walls of the city Canterbury.
 In brief, he constructed a decent and ample house of stone…for different needs and conveniences.
 He divided the main building into two, appointing one part for men oppressed by various kinds of infirmities and the other for women in a bad state of health.
-He also made arrangements for their clothing and daily food, appointing ministers and guardians to take all measures so that nothing should be lacking for them.
+He also made arrangements for their clothing and daily food, appointing ministers and guardians to take all measures so that nothing should be lacking for them.The expansion of these institutions was motivated by a significant shift in the public's perception of the function of hospitals, away from the model of medieval monastic hospitals that mainly served the poor and disadvantaged as charity.
+New infirmaries were opened to the wider public, admitting more people into larger wards for specific medical treatments.
+New hospital buildings were based on these preexisting monastic institutions, designed by Renaissance architects like Leon Battista Alberti and Antonio Filarete.